Making and registering the application

 If an asylum seeker is already on Dutch territory he or she is expected to express the wish for asylum to the authorities as soon as possible after arrival in the Netherlands, which is, according to jurisprudence, preferably within 48 hours.

 As a rule, after registration at the AC, asylum seekers immediately go to the COL. After the three-day period in the COL, they are transferred to a Process Reception Centre (Proces Opvanglocatie, POL).

 In January 2019 the State Secretary of Justice introduced a new policy which means that at the start of the registration procedure every asylum seeker has to complete an extensive form containing questions about their (1) identity; (2) place and date of birth; (3) nationality, religious and ethnic background; (4) date of leaving the country of origin; (5) arrival date in the Netherlands; (6) remains/stay in one or more third countries when appropriate; (7) identity cards or passport; (8) itinerary; (9) schooling/education; (10) military services; (11) work/profession; and (12) living environment and family.

-The completed form is followed by an interview.
-The completed form and interview play an essential part in the asylum procedure.
+The completed form is followed by a registration interview (Aanmeldgehoor).
+During the registration interview, questions can be asked about identity, nationality, travel route and family members.
+Questions about asylum motives are currently explicitly avoided in the registration interview, but the completed form and interview play an essential part in the asylum procedure nonetheless.
 During the registration procedure, the asylum seeker does not benefit from legal assistance and does not obtain information from the Dutch Council for Refugees.
-Before the introduction of the new policy only nationals originating from Syria, Eritrea, Iraq, Iran and Afghanistan had to complete the form and the interview.

 The rest and preparation period